Raviv-Herrera/Raviv-Herrera/README.md

 - 👋 Hi, I’m @Raviv-Herrera a software and algorithms Engineer.
 - 👀 I’m interested in Applied Mathematics subjects such as Computer Vision , Data Science and Numerical Analysis
 - 🌱 I’m currently pursuing my M.Sc in Applied Mathematics
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me : ravivhe94@gmail.com

 <!---
 Raviv-Herrera/Raviv-Herrera is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.